 For those of you who want to make your business as successful as possible, you’ll need more than a website that ranks well on Google, you need all of your content to rank well on Google as well.
 Every blog post you put out into the digital world, every little bit of content, no matter how seemingly insignificant it may seem individually, needs to rank well on Google.

 Now that you know more about why Google’s algorithms are so important, you’ll want to know how to use them to your advantage.
 If you want to really understand Google’s algorithms, you’ll need to understand machine learning.
 While you won’t need to become a tech-wizard, you will need to understand the basics of machine learning as they relate to Google’s algorithms.

-What the Devil Are Google Algorithms and Why do They Matter?
+What Are Google Algorithms and Why do They Matter?